Price to Earnings Ratio – Introduction and Interpretation

 1.19 22.61 19

-What is really interesting about the price to earnings ratio is that it has more negative attributes than positive attributes.
+What is interesting about the price-to-earnings ratio is that it has more negative attributes than positive attributes.
 How can this be?
-After all, every market guru uses the term frequently and actually they throw it out there like it’s the only form of evaluating stock.
-Well let me explain.
+After all, every market guru uses the term frequently, and actually, they throw it out there like it’s the only form of evaluating stock.
+Well, let me explain.

 Price to Earnings Ratio – Historical Evaluation Tool

 The primary purpose of the tool is to evaluate the price of the stock to the most recent four quarters of earnings.
 This is the most positive attribute of the P/E ratio.
-In more advanced terminology this is referred to as the trailing price to earnings ratio.
+In more advanced terminology, this is referred to as the trailing price-to-earnings ratio.
 However, some market analysts will use the term ‘leading price to earnings ratio’.
 This means that they are changing the earnings amount to the expected amount over the next four quarters.
-Ooh…, notice now that the value is becoming riskier in nature because the formula is using expected earnings.
-Often, market analysts overestimate the potential earnings; therefore the leading P/E is overstated.
+Ooh…, notice now that the value is becoming riskier because the formula is using expected earnings.
+Often, market analysts overestimate the potential earnings; therefore, the leading P/E is overstated.
 This is a negative attribute related to using this formula in evaluating your purchase or sale of the stock.

 Price to Earnings Ratio – Industry Comparison

-Many so called gurus or analysts use this tool to compare companies between different industries.
+Many so-called gurus or analysts use this tool to compare companies across different industries.
 This is an improper use of the relationship.
 Remember, the P/E is based on the price per share against the earnings per share.
-In many industries, the stability is greater and therefore earnings are more predictable.
+In many industries, the stability is greater, and therefore earnings are more predictable.
 With stability comes security via reduced risk exposure with the stock purchase.
 Over time, the P/E’s for these industries decrease because there is limited upside potential.
-Whereas those industries with high growth and higher expectations of increased value there tends to be higher P/E ratios.
-If the only criterion used to compare one company to another is the P/E; be careful to limit this comparison to industry related investments.
+Whereas those industries with high growth and higher expectations of increased value tend to have higher P/E ratios.
+If the only criterion used to compare one company to another is the P/E, be careful to limit this comparison to industry-related investments.
 The following is an example using three different businesses as of January 9, 2015:

 Name of Company Industry Earnings Price P/E